DATA-DOG/symfony-force/README.md

     app/console server:run

-### .editorconfig

-See [editorconfig.org](http://editorconfig.org/) for more details and plugins available for an **Idea** of your choice.
-In general **editorconfig** is a preconfiguration of indentation and general rules for various file types.
-Be free to update it based on your team's preferences.

 ### Bower

 Bower allows you to prevent cluttering your **VCS** source tree with **js, css, font** and other asset library sources.